serenity-is/docs/services/list_request_handler.md

 One exception is *expression* fields that only contains reference to *table* fields, e.g. *(t0.FirstName + ' ' + t0.LastName)*.
 ListRequestHandler also loads such fields.

+*ColumnSelection.KeyOnly* only includes ID / primary key fields.

+*ColumnSelection.Details* includes all fields, including view ones, unless a field is explicitly excluded or marked as "sensitive", e.g. a password field.

 > Dialogs loads edited records in Details mode, thus they also include view fields.

 ### ListRequest.IncludeColumns Parameter